Are Birth Records Public in Minnesota

 - An adoption agency

-- Registrant's representative
+- Registrant's legal representatives

 - Attorney (Attorney's License Number required)